benhanesdell/Prompting-Style-Guides/README.md

 ## Contents

 - Prompt design principles
 - Examples for different AI models
 - Do's and Don'ts
 - Case studies and common pitfalls
 - References and further reading

+## Markdown Tips for Prompt Authors

+To make your prompts more readable, reusable, and version-controlled, we recommend using Markdown (.md) files for documenting and sharing them.

+### Why Markdown?

+- **Readable**: Clean syntax with headers, lists, and code blocks makes prompts easy to scan and edit.
+- **Portable**: Markdown works across platforms like GitHub, Notion, Obsidian, and VS Code.
+- **Versionable**: Markdown files are tracked like code in Git, enabling collaboration and history tracking.
+- **Flexible**: You can include metadata, examples, and formatting without needing a strict schema.

+### Best Practices

+- Store each prompt in its own `.prompt.md` file inside the `/prompts/` folder.
+- Use consistent heading levels (`##`, `###`) to organize sections like **Prompt**, **Instructions**, **Examples**, and **Tags**.
+- Use bullet points (`-`) or numbered lists (`1.`) for clarity.
+- Wrap code or input/output examples in triple backticks (```) for formatting.
+- Include a short description and tags at the top of each file to aid discoverability.
+- Preview your Markdown before committing to ensure formatting is clean.

 ## Usage